-8.2.2.2 Switching The MOSFETs
+8.2.2.1 Switching The MOSFETs

 Driving the MOSFETs efficiently at high switching frequencies requires special attention to layout and the reduction of parasitic inductances.
-Efforts need to be done both at the driver's die and package level and at the PCB layout level to keep the parasitic inductances as low as possible.
-Figure 28 shows the main parasitic inductances and current flow during turning ON and OFF of the MOSFET by charging its C{GS} gate capacitance.
+Efforts must occur at the PCB layout level to keep the parasitic inductances as low as possible.
+Figure 29 shows the main parasitic inductances and current flow during turning ON and OFF of the MOSFET by charging its $C{GS}$ gate capacitance.

-Figure 28.
+Figure 29.
 MOSFET Drive Paths and Main Circuit Parasitics

-The I{SOURCE} current charges the gate capacitor and the I{SINK} current discharges it.
+The $I{SOURCE}$ current charges the gate capacitor and the $I{SINK}$ current discharges it.
 The rise and fall time of voltage across the gate defines how quickly the MOSFET can be switched.
-The timing parameters specified in datasheet for both upper and lower driver are shown in Figure 16 and Figure 17 where 3-nF load capacitor has been used for the characterization data.
-Based on these actual measurements, the analytical curves in Figure 29 and Figure 30 show the output voltage and current of upper and low side drivers during the discharging of load capacitor.
+The timing parameters specified in datasheet for both upper and lower driver are shown in Figure 30 and Figure 31 where 3-nF load capacitor has been used for the characterization data.
+Based on these actual measurements, the analytical curves in Figure 30 and Figure 31 show the output voltage and current of upper and low side drivers during the discharging of load capacitor.
 The left waveforms show the voltage and current as a function of time, while the right waveforms show the relation between the voltage and current during fast switching.
 These waveforms show the actual switching process and its limitations because of parasitic inductances.
-The static V{OUT}/I{OUT} curves shown in many datasheets and specifications for the MOSFET drivers do not replicate actual switching condition and provide limited information for the user.
+The static $V{OUT}/I{OUT}$ curves shown in many datasheets and specifications for the MOSFET drivers do not replicate actual switching condition and provide limited information for the user.